takanori-fujiwara/cmca/README.md

 Usage
 -----
 * Import installed modules from python (e.g., `from cmca import CMCA`).
 See sample.py for examples.
+* For detailed documentations, please see doc/index.html or directly see comments in cmca/cmca.py.

 ******

 ## How to Cite
 Please, cite:
 * cMCA is from: Fujiwara and Liu, "Contrastive Multiple Correspondence Analysis (cMCA): Applying the Contrastive Learning Method to Identify Political Subgroups", arXiv:2007.04540, 2020.